bead.behavioral

 total_blur_events int

-Total window blur events.
+Total window-blur events.

 total_blur_duration_ms float

-Total time with window blurred in milliseconds.
+Total time spent with the window blurred (ms).

 flag_counts dict[str, int]